 26 Best Austin Wedding Venues

-Caroline has shot at most of the wedding venues in the Austin and Hill country area.
-We have comprised a more detailed list of some of our favorite and, what we think are, the best Austin wedding venues based on the light, variety of photos, and uniqueness.
+I have shot at most of the wedding venues in the Austin and Hill country area so I have comprised a more detailed list of some of my favorite and, what we think are, the best Austin wedding venues based on the light, variety of photos, and uniqueness.
 There is also a longer list at the bottom of more Austin area venues.
 Click here to see other destination wedding locations as well as the best Houston wedding venues.
 We also have a list for the favorite wedding vendors.

 has many options for ceremony sites in the gardens, a beautiful glass barn, and a historic mansion all on the premises.
 The venue can hold around 200 people if you use the outdoor areas for seating as well.
 The catering is inn-house but also all organic and local.
 Tip: Pay attention to the lighting where your ceremony will be at the same time of day and year as your wedding, if possible, make sure it’s not in direct sunlight.
 Maximum capacity: 400 –